 What is it?

-Head to Mousehole in Cornwall, between Saturday 16th December and Saturday 6th January, for their unique annual Christmas display.
-This will be the 54th year that the Mousehole Harbour Lights have lit up the Cornish fishing village.
+Head to Mousehole in Cornwall between 13th December and 3rd January for their unique annual Christmas display.
+This is the 51st year that the Mousehole Harbour Lights have lit up the Cornish fishing village.

 Every year the harbour and village streets are lit up with creative light displays.
 The lights were first started in 1963 by a local artist and continue today thanks to the hard work of volunteers.
 Over 7000 bulbs are used in the displays along with rope lighting, strings of lanterns and lamps.
 Around 5.5 miles of cables are also used to create the displays.